- Chris Wimer, PhD

 Research Project Description

-This IRL project leverages an innovative early childhood program that combines income supports, parenting education, and connections to community services to promote the early health and development of young children.
-The team has launched a small-scale randomized controlled trial of Room to Grow to help demonstrate early parent and child outcomes of the intervention, in the hope of building it into a larger demonstration project in the future.
+This IRL project was designed to leverage an innovative early childhood program that combines income supports, parenting education, and connections to community services to promote the early health and development of young children.
+During the IRL project years (2016-2019) the team launched a small-scale randomized controlled trial of Room to Grow to help demonstrate early parent and child outcomes of the intervention with the hope of building it into a larger demonstration project in the future.
 Room to Grow’s vision is that one day, all parents will have the resources they need to unlock their families’ potential and become champions for babies and their community.
-This research-informed program model combines tailored, one-on-one in-person sessions with an expert clinical social worker every three months plus ongoing communication by phone and email, provision of essential baby items, and connections to vital community resources.
+This research-informed program model combines tailored, one-on-one in-person sessions with an expert clinician every three months plus ongoing communication by phone and email, provision of essential baby items, and connections to vital community resources.

 Chris Wimer, PhD